jakesgordon/tic-tac-toe/readme.md

   | UnexpectedErrorEvent
 ```

-This pattern enables our **client** to easily switch based on the event in order
+Again, this pattern enables our [client](./src/client.ts) to easily switch based on the event
-to handle it appropriately.
+in order to handle it appropriately, e.g:

 ```typescript
 handle(event: AnyEvent) {